What is NEW INC & why should I apply?

 What is NEW INC’s professional development program?

 We begin the program in September with an Orientation Day followed by a week-long Bootcamp program that offers a crash-course and overview to some of the key topics we’ll be covering throughout the year.
 Subsequently, NEW INC offers weekly workshops with expert instructors from organizations and companies such as IDEO, Kirkland & Ellis, Wolf & Wilhemine, Down to Earth Finance, Barbarian Group and more.
 These sessions address topics such as strategic planning, intellectual property, contracts, financial planning, business model development, product development, marketing and PR, storytelling and public speaking, and much more.
 Members also participate in monthly small group peer sessions to share updates and exchange solutions for their challenges.
 Full-time members are paired with a dedicated mentor who meets with them monthly.
 All members have access to individualized office hours with guest experts and NEW INC staff.
 Throughout the year, members have the opportunity to share their work with the public through NEW INC’s public events like Demo Day and the Versions VR Conference.
-Find out more information on NEW INC’s program on our Program page.

 What materials do I have to submit as part of the application?